Field Studies Summer School

 David Helbich, All One Shape, STUK, 2012.
 Photo: Joeri Thiry

-In addition to numerous lectures, workshops and performances, Helbich's work has been exhibited and presented internationally, including at the Queens Museum (NYC), D Museum (Daelim Museum, Seoul), Kanal - Centre Pompidou (Brussels), Martin-Gropius-Bau (Berlin), Palais de Tokyo (Paris), Oude Kerk (Amsterdam), Philharmonie Luxembourg, UnionDocs (New York) and Café OTO (London).
-He has been commissioned by festivals such as Rainy Days in Philharmonie Luxembourg, Still Walking in Birmingham, Festival van Vlaanderen in Kortrijk, SPOR in Aarhus, Skanu Meg Festival in Riga, Borealis and Lydgalleriet in Bergen, Kunstenfestivaldesarts in Brussels, Ultima in Oslo,…
+In addition to numerous lectures, workshops and performances, Helbich’s work has been exhibited and presented internationally, including at the Queens Museum (NYC), D Museum (Daelim Museum, Seoul), Kanal – Centre Pompidou (Brussels), Martin-Gropius-Bau (Berlin), Palais de Tokyo (Paris), Oude Kerk (Amsterdam), Philharmonie Luxembourg, UnionDocs (New York) and Café OTO (London).
+He has been commissioned by festivals such as Rainy Days in Philharmonie Luxembourg, Still Walking in Birmingham, Festival van Vlaanderen in Kortrijk, SPOR in Aarhus, Skanu Meg Festival in Riga, Borealis and Lydgalleriet in Bergen, Kunstenfestivaldesarts in Brussels, and Ultima in Oslo.